forkiesassds/forkiesassds/README.md

 - 👋 Hi, I’m @forkiesassds
-- 📫 You can reach me on Discord (icanttellyou#5786).
+- 📫 You can reach me on Discord (icanttellyou).

 I have no clue what to put here.